Reflective Statement Examples (How to Write) – Word, PDF

 Purpose of a Reflective Statement

 The purpose of writing the reflective statement is to reflect.
 This is necessary, as students can reflect on their behaviors and strengthen their minds as they actively engage in self-reflection exercises.
-As these students reflect on the influences of their decision towards a task, they become incredibly aware of all of their strengths and weaknesses.
+As these students reflect on the influences of their decisions towards a task, they become incredibly aware of all of their strengths and weaknesses.
 As a result, they can pass judgment on their performances and make better life decisions.
 It remains an essential skill for everyone, young students included.

-Tip: The primary way to know if your reflective statement is serving its purpose is if it answers one of these questions:
+The primary way to know if your reflective statement is serving its purpose is if it answers one of these questions:

--Past reevaluation (How did I do in the task?)
+• Past reevaluation (How did I do in the task?)

--Present reflections (Where was I going?
-What were my goals?)
+• Present reflections (Where was I going?)
+(What were my goals?)

-Future concerns (What follows after?)
+• Future concerns (What follows after?)

 Criteria of an Effective Reflective Statement